OIDC implementation

 When the end-user first logs in with SSO, the Signicat OIDC server sets, and stores, an encrypted cookie that contains information about the end-user's device.
 Note that the SSO scope is set at the (Signicat) account level.

-If a valid cookie is present, the end-user is automatically redirected to your application without being asked to re-authenticate.
+If a cookie is valid and approved, the end-user is automatically redirected to your application without being asked to re-authenticate.

 SSO in the Dashboard